KJV Dictionary Definition: Complain

 Never Be Ignorant of The Enemies Devices

 Many time we are in situations or suddenly something happened and we began to complain.
 What is God saying?
 He already told us to give thanks in everything and he showed us through the apostle Paul that it is humanly possible to give thanks even if we are jailed and chained.
 A few days ago upon learning something unexpected – I got so hurt by what was said about me.
 I thank God that he was so gracious to reveal it today.
 What is God saying when the unexpected happened which life is full of do not complain Vanessa still give me thanks not in your strength but in Mine.
 If I had looked at what happened through the eyes of faith; through the eyes of Joseph who went through hundred times worst, through the eyes of God; I would see that when the enemy has God’s people he does not want to let them go and that he will raise up the Korah’s, the Miriam’s and many more but once we do as God said He will fight for us every time.
 Throughout the bible whenever God raised up a deliver for His people there was always strong opposition both physical and spiritually.
 God send ten judgment upon Egypt including deaths and still the enemy did not want to let God’s people go and even when he let them leave; he followed after them trying to pull them back into Egypt, which is a type of the world, the flesh and the devil.
 We must rest assured that God will fight the battles and that he will always make the way through the red seas; destroying the Pharaoh’s and his host.
 When God fights for us, we have no need to murmur and complain.
 Rather we must do and say what Moses said to the complaining Israelites when he called upon God and God ask him what do you have in your hand.
 Moses then stretched out the rod and said to the people, “Stand back and see the Salvation of the Lord.”
 Moses had his rod and we have even greater; the spirit of God living inside of us – revealing Jesus the word, who is Salvation and our Saviour.
 God wants us to not be ignorant of the enemies devices and stand on His words that will never change.
 God words tells us that we must pull down every high things that try to exalt itself against the knowledge of God.
 Father, help us all to remember in all the situations and circumstances; whatever they may be – not to grumble, murmur or complain.
 Remind us that whether the challenges come from within or without that You will indeed fight all our submitted battles and that You will never give us more than we can bear.
 You asked us to cast all our cares upon You who cares for us.
-Father, remind us through Your holy Spirit that once ask Your help and truly surrender them to You we must trust You in it.
+Father, remind us through Your holy Spirit that once we ask Your help and truly surrender and submit all our cares to You we must trust You in it.
 However, when we complain when the unexpected happened, like I did instead of giving thanks then You are not able to work through and deliver us from what was not given or submitted to You.
+Thank you Father for always remaining faithful and you are saying to all complainers including myself to give thank and to give it all to you in Jesus name amen and amen.

 Scriptures Verses About Complaining